 1917-18 WWI Draft Registrations

-Branch County was founded on October 29 1829 (Organized on March 1 1833) from unorganized territory.
+Branch County was created on October 29 1829 (Organized on March 1 1833) from unorganized territory.
 This county was named for John Branch (1782-1863): Secretary of the Navy in the Jackson Administration.

-Incorporated Cities & Villages located in Branch County include Bronson, Coldwater, Quincy, Sherwood, Union City.
+Cities and towns located in the County include Bronson, Coldwater, Quincy, Sherwood, Union City.

-Townships located in Branch County include Algansee, Batavia, Bethel, Bronson, Butler, California, Coldwater, Gilead, Girard, Kinderhook, Matteson, Noble, Ovid, Quincy, Sherwood, Union.
+Townships located in the County include Algansee, Batavia, Bethel, Bronson, Butler, California, Coldwater, Gilead, Girard, Kinderhook, Matteson, Noble, Ovid, Quincy, Sherwood, Union.

 Branch County vital records can be found at the Michigan Office of Vital Records has copies of birth, marriage, divorce and death records since 1867.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Michigan for current fees and application process.